Global Ecology and Conservation (MSc)

 How will I be taught?

-The taught component of the programme is delivered through a blend of lectures, seminars, tutorials, computer practicals and field-based teaching, as well as innovative ‘virtual’ lectures and a virtual field trip to the Bornean rainforest.
-An optional Field Course and Placement module extends the field-based teaching with a c.
-10–15 day field course in a choice of UK and international destinations.
+The taught component of the course is delivered through a blend of lectures, seminars, tutorials, computer practicals and field-based teaching.
+An optional Field Course and Placement module extends the field-based teaching by up to two weeks with a field course in a choice of UK and international destinations.

 How will I be assessed?

-You will be assessed through a combination of assessment of practical skills, coursework, essays, presentations and a research project (= dissertation; 8,000–10,000 words).
-Some optional modules may also include exams as part of the assessment.
+You will be assessed through a combination of assessment of practical skills, coursework, essays, reflective journals, presentations and a research project (= dissertation; 8,000–10,000 words).

 How will I be supported?